 2004 – 2008

-You need to delve into the network’s history to understand why Shake Shack’s debut logo looks like this.
-It was 2004 when the Madison Square Park Conservancy finished the park’s restoration.
-Since Danny Meyer was one of its founders, he wanted to open a restaurant that would fit perfectly into the surrounding landscape.
-A team of architects led by James Wines undertook to implement the idea.
+You must delve into the network’s history to understand why Shake Shack’s debut logo looks like this.
+It was 2004 when the Madison Square Park Conservancy finished restoring the park.
+Danny Meyer was one of its founders, and he wanted to open a restaurant that would fit perfectly into the surrounding landscape.
+A team of architects led by James Wines implemented the idea.
 They stylized the building as a 1960s kiosk, added sharp corners, and decorated it with ivy.

-It was from this that Pentagram started when they created the first sign for Shake Shack.
-The specialists also considered the fact that there were many design studios around; that is, it was important to develop typography that corresponded to the creative district.
+From this, Pentagram started when they created the first sign for Shake Shack.
+The specialists also considered many design studios; developing typography corresponding to the creative district was important.
 As a result, the logo contained the name of the fast food chain, decorated in the Art Deco style and reminiscent of classic inscriptions on bar counters.
 The phrase was not separated by a space and consisted of thin black sans-serif glyphs.
 On the building, the letters looked especially impressive because they were enlarged and made of stainless steel.

 Paula Scher was involved in branding and managed the project for free because it was part of the Madison Square Park restoration campaign.
-It was she who ensured that the design of the Shake Shack logo did not contradict the surrounding landscape and chose the modern Neutra font for it.
+She ensured that the design of the Shake Shack logo did not contradict the surrounding landscape and chose the modern Neutra font for it.

 2008 – 2010

 A new stage in the history of Shake Shack’s identity began in 2008.
 This was due to the unexpected expansion of the company.
 Launching his first restaurant, Danny Meyer did not even think about creating a fast food chain.
-But his business turned out to be so profitable that in 2006 he decided to open a second location.
-Since it was planned to go beyond the park zone, the old sign no longer fit the style.
-The restaurateur turned to Pentagram again and asked to adapt the logo to the urban environment so that it looks more traditional but does not lose its original aesthetics.
+But his business turned out to be so profitable that in 2006, he decided to open a second location.
+The old sign no longer fit the style since it was planned to go beyond the park zone.
+The restaurateur turned to Pentagram again and asked to adapt the logo to the urban environment to look more traditional but not lose its original aesthetics.
 Paula Scher was again involved in the rebranding – this time not for free, although she later noted that the payment was insufficient.

-Under her leadership, the design team developed the idea of a mid-century burger, changing it in accordance with modern realities.
+Under her leadership, the design team developed the idea of a mid-century burger, changing it to modern realities.
 As a result, the Galaxie Cassiopeia font was chosen for the inscription, which imitated handwritten text.
 According to Paula, it looked like it was about to glow, like a neon sign from the 1950s.
 All letters except “S” and “h” were connected.

 The curly inscription was combined with an icon in the form of a hamburger.
 The designers placed the drawing in the center to separate the words “Shake” and “Shack.”
 It consisted of four white elements outlined in green.
 On top was a semicircle that imitated the top of a cut bun.
 Below it was a lettuce leaf in the form of a wavy line, and then there were two rectangles with rounded edges.
 One of them imitated a cutlet, the second – the bottom of the roll.